mozilla/mls-platform-api/README.md

 # mls-platform-api

-Experimental Rust platform API that can be used to build the MLS functions in Firefox
+Implementation of the MLS platform API for Firefox.